mjarkk/mini-exec/README.md

 A small CD for limited environments where there are no open ports
 Mostly made to run in production docker containers as CMD command

-## Goals of this project:
+## Features:
-1. Be able to run in servers that can't host a web server (so no frontend and only pulling data)
+1. **Run without webserver** - Be able to run this in servers that have strict rules and can't have exposed ports
-2. Have a build script
+2. **Build script** - a nice build script where the steps to run the project are in defined
-3. Must perfectly run as underlayer for the main app in a docker container
+3. **Docker support** - Runs perfectly as underlayer for a server in a docker container
-4. 1 executable and 1 config file to get this up and working
+4. **1 executable and 1 config** - That's all to get this up and running

 ## Why?
 I got annoyed of the limitations from the servers my programs need to run on and wanted a not complicated solution where i did not need 4 servers/vms/containers in total.